Table of contents

 In order to tackle this issue, the government and social partners commissioned France Strategy (France Stratégie), (1) a body which aims to organise the sharing of experience, methods, and tools for carrying out skills anticipation exercises in order to improve coordination of the system and its ability to identify skills needs.
 The first result was the creation of a new French Employment and Skills Network (Réseau Emplois Compétences) in 2015 under the aegis of France Strategy which, with the involvement of stakeholders, produced methodological guidelines for agencies in carrying out anticipation exercises.
 In this regard, the Government and Social Partners focus on improvement of coordination of actors in skills anticipation.

-Please cite this document as: Skills Panorama (2017), Skills anticipation in France.
-Analytical highlights series.
-Available at http://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-france
+Please cite this document as: Cedefop (2017).
+Skills anticipation in France.
+Skills Panorama Analytical Highlights. https://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-france

 Overview of the French approach

 Skills anticipation in France is characterised by the presence of several different stakeholders, at different levels: national, regional, sectoral and organisational (i.e. enterprise).